kiko-carisse/csv-concurrency-go/README.md

 go run process-csv-conurrect.go 5

 Details:
 If you pass in a number of go routines that exceeds the number of records, the number you've requested will be reset to the number of records.
-Eg: 5 records, 6 requested go routines will turn into 5 requested go routines.
+Eg: 5 records with 6 requested go routines will turn into 5 requested go routines.